 IF BORROWING A PLAYER, must bring pass to the game and bring a signed copy of the borrowing form to the game for the referee.
 The form must be signed by a member of the SYSC club and/or DOC.
+New rosters should also be printed with the borrowed players name included.
 All borrowing decisions must be made by the DOC and in accordance with WYSL rules.

 - The Parent Volunteer should also ensure that parents are seated on the opposite side of the field from players and comply with the club's Parent Guidelines.

 - While the Parent Volunteer should not dictate playing times or discuss playing time with the Professional Trainer during games, it is the Parent Manager’s responsibility to make sure that the Professional Trainer is aware of the SYSC policy regarding minimum playing time for the relevant age group, and in the event that any player is not receiving minimum playing time, the Parent Manager should communicate this to the professional trainer promptly after the game.
 Any ongoing issue in this regard should be referred promptly to the SYSC Board.